 Look at national football teams before they sing their respective anthems – it’s all about showing confidence, coolness and capability – everything a security professional needs to do his or her job well.

 Strategies for Improvement

-According to Dr. Edward G. Wertheim, non-verbal communication can play five key roles.
-Within these roles lie some of the strategies through which the practical application of non-verbal communication techniques can work for you.
+According to Dr. Edward G. Wertheim, nonverbal communication cues can play five key roles.
+Within these roles lie some of the strategies through which the practical application of nonverbal communication techniques can work for you.

 As an aside, only tangentially relevant here, but worth exploring nonetheless, verbal repetition of slogans or statements is a powerful tool for those who work in marketing, politics and/or all kinds of entertainment.
-This will often be accompanied by a particular non-verbal gesture.
-If you look at political campaign slogans, or the catchphrases of popular characters in various areas of public performance or entertainment, you will see repetition used, both verbally and non-verbally, with incredible regularity.
+This will often be accompanied by a particular nonverbal cue.
+If you look at political campaign slogans, or the catchphrases of popular characters in various areas of public performance or entertainment, you will see repetition used, both verbally and non verbally, with incredible regularity.

 It might also be considered an example of contradiction if Billy is on the phone to his mother and says, “that’s really interesting”, whilst raising his eyebrows to Sally and pursing his lips.